 The Bangor Missionaries

-The ascetic life of prayer and fasting was the attraction of Bangor.
-However, as time progressed, Bangor also became a famed seat of learning and education.
+The ascetic life of prayer and fasting was the attraction of Bangor, but over time Bangor also became a famed seat of learning and education.
 There was a saying in Europe at the time that if a man knew Greek he was bound to be an Irishman, largely due to the influence of Bangor.
 The monastery further became a missions-sending community.
 Even to this day, missionary societies are based in the town.
 Bangor monks appear throughout medieval literature as a force for good.

-In 580 AD, a Bangor monk named Mirin took Christianity to Paisley, where he died “full of miracles and holiness.”
+In AD 580, a Bangor monk named Mirin took Christianity to Paisley, where he died “full of miracles and holiness.”
 In 590, the fiery Colombanus, one of Comgall’s leaders, set out from Bangor with twelve other brothers, including Gall who planted monasteries throughout Switzerland.
-In Burgundy he established a severe monastic rule at Luxeil which mirrored that of Bangor.
-From there he went to Bobbio in Italy and established the house which became one of the largest and finest monasteries in Europe.
-Colombanus died in 615, but by 700 AD, one hundred additional monasteries had been planted throughout France, Germany, and Switzerland.
+In Burgundy he established a severe monastic rule at Luxeil, which mirrored that of Bangor.
+From there he went to Bobbio in Italy and established the house that became one of the largest and finest monasteries in Europe.
+Colombanus died in AD 615, but by AD 700, one hundred additional monasteries had been planted throughout France, Germany, and Switzerland.
 Other famed missionary monks who went out from Bangor include Molua, Findchua, and Luanus.